AdamDemirel/adamdemirel.com/content/happiness.md

 --- ---
 ===---
  experienced self / esm:
+We can study how people feel about their lives from moment to moment.

 Your life does not exist in some sort of capsule where you can experience your Total pleasures and pains at each point, and trying to maximise pleasures completely or minimise pains completely is a futile endeavour, as you can do neither.